jlesquembre/kubeprompt/README.md

 `kubeon` will enable the prompt.
 To do that, it will copy your current `KUBECONFIG` to a temporal file in the `$TMP/kubeprompt` directory and launch a new shell.

+`kubeprompt`: it will print the current K8S context and namespace, if kubeprompt is enable.
+If not, it will start a sub shell with kubeprompt enabled.

+Flags:

+- `-p`, `--print-only` print if kubeprompt is enabled, don't do anything if not
+- `-f`, `--force` print without checking if kubeprompt is enabled
+- `-c`, `--check` print information about kubeprompt status
+- `-h`, `--help` help for kubeprompt
+- `-v`, `--version` print the version